How to securely provide database credentials to Lambda functions by using AWS Secrets Manager

 Deploying the sample solution

 By default, the stack will be deployed in the us-east-1 region.
-If you want to deploy this stack in any other region, download the code from the above GitHub link, place the Lambda code zip file in a region-specific S3 bucket and make the necessary changes in the CloudFormation template to point to the right S3 bucket.
+If you want to deploy this stack in any other region, download the code from the above source code link, build a zip file using the readme file, place the Lambda code zip file in a region-specific S3 bucket and make the necessary changes in the CloudFormation template to point to the right S3 bucket.
 (Please refer to the AWS CloudFormation User Guide for additional details on how to create stacks using the AWS CloudFormation console.)

 Next, follow these steps to execute the stack:

-- On the Specify Details page, you’ll see the parameters pre-populated.
+- On the Specify stack details page, you’ll see the parameters pre-populated.
 These parameters include the name of the database and the database user name.
-Select Next on this screen
+Enter a name in the Stack name field.
+Select Next on this screen.

-- On the Options screen, select the Next button.
+- On the Configure stack options page, select the Next button.

-- On the Review screen, select both check boxes, then select the Create Change Set button:
+- On the Review screen, select all three check boxes, then select the Create change set button:

 - After the change set creation is completed, choose the Execute button to launch the stack.